 As the world around us becomes increasingly aware of gender diversity, it's crucial to reconsider the words we use daily.
 The gradual shift towards gender-neutral language in our everyday conversations marks an important step toward creating a more inclusive and respectful space for everyone.

-Furthermore, traditional terms like "fireman" and "policeman" often suggest gender-specific roles.
-This can unintentionally exclude women and non-binary individuals from envisioning themselves in these jobs.
+Terms like "fireman" and "policeman" can reinforce gender-specific stereotypes, unintentionally discouraging women and non-binary individuals from seeing themselves in these roles.

 To support equality, we can make our language more inclusive by choosing terms that focus on the role rather than the gender.
 Here are some everyday changes you can start making: